PET CARE

 Short of keeping your dog locked up at home (which no pet parent wants to do), one of the best ways to help you prepare for potential injuries is dog insurance or cat insurance.
 A MetLife Pet policy could help cover some of the cost of treatment, but it’s important to get insurance before the accidents happen.
 Otherwise, they could become pre-existing conditions.

-Pet insurance could also reimburse you for the cost of treating any of the other hazards discussed above.
+Pet insurance could also reimburse6 you for the cost of treating any of the other hazards discussed above.
 Learn more about how MetLife Pet Insurance works.
 Then, kick off springtime right with a free quote!

 Help Keep Your Pet Healthy and Happy